Meet the Exchange

 We help educators make evidence-informed decisions about edtech tools and how to effectively and equitably implement them in their learning spaces.

 Founded in 2018, we are a nonprofit structured as a public charity funded entirely through grants from a growing list of funders, including the University of Virginia School of Education, Strada Education Network, Carnegie Corporation of New York, and the Chan Zuckerberg Initiative.

 Our team is made of a community of educators, edtech experts, and district decision-makers committed to coming together to solve our shared problem: a lack of information about what edtech works where and why.

-Christine Tomasik is the Chief of Staff and Director of Partnerships at the EdTech Evidence Exchange.
+Dr. Christine Tomasik, NBCT is the Managing Director at the EdTech Evidence Exchange.

-Prior to joining the EdTech Evidence Exchange, Christine was the Chief Learning Officer at mindSpark Learning and led the organization’s Learning Team which created and delivered relevant, highly interactive and engaging professional learning experiences for educators.
+Prior to joining the EdTech Evidence Exchange, Christine was the Chief Learning Officer at mindSpark Learning and led the organization’s Learning Team which created and delivered relevant, highly interactive and engaging professional learning experiences for educators nationwide.

 Christine was also the Director of Special Projects at the George Washington University Graduate School of Education and Human (GSEHD).
 She led several of GSEHD’s multi-faceted, interdisciplinary projects and managed the sponsored research portfolio for the Office of the Dean.
 During her tenure at GW, Christine led programs that facilitated the professional growth and development of thousands of the region’s educators.